mathieeo/SoftCOM/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MicroCOM is a free software for accessing the serial port.
+SoftCOM is a free software for accessing the serial port.
 Please reed the license agreement for more details.

 <p align="right">(<a href="#top">back to top</a>)</p>